sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 Sync later
 This is an important engineering principle.

-46. Fail-Safe Research
+## 46. Fail-Safe Research
 This is a safety system, so failure matters.
 Research:

- What happens if radar fails?
+- What happens if radar fails?
- What happens if camera fails?
+- What happens if camera fails?
- What happens if GPS fails?
+- What happens if GPS fails?
- What happens if AI crashes?
+- What happens if AI crashes?
- What happens if network fails?
+- What happens if network fails?
- What happens if sensor gives incorrect data?
+- What happens if sensor gives incorrect data?
- What happens if power drops?
+- What happens if power drops?
- What happens if system overheats?
+- What happens if system overheats?
-Your solution should never create a new danger.
+The solution should never create a new danger.
 For example:

 False alert → annoying.